Bridging the gap between shop floor and ERP

 Connection via existing MES or BDE system

-Collecting and processing machine data
+Collect and process machine data

 • raw data is transformed and enriched with production information,